danielcorbett/UoMImage/README.md

 Building Docker Images
 ----------------------
 This can be done by using the scripts in the 'docker' directory.
 It requires the main kickstart file and optionally using the additions scripts.
-It also requires the livemedia-creator program and docker to be running in the background.
+It also requires the livemedia-creator program and the docker service to be running.
 It also requires the boot.iso which will be automatically downloaded by the docker scripts if it doesn't exist.